 Great!
-So, we have an audience who has gone through the pain of hiring developers.
+So, we have an audience that has gone through the pain of hiring developers.
 It’s difficult and painful!

 Let’s look at the Myths which we might have heard at least once.

-There are few myths that mostly plays the role of discouraging us from looking for top tech talent.
+There are a few myths that mostly play the role of discouraging us from looking for top tech talent.
 Some of them are:

 Myth #1: I need BIG money to hire top talent

 We might have heard or have assumed that I need to have big money to attract talent.

 But is that really true?
 Does the candidate only care about the compensation?

 Let’s look at the data on how candidates assess a job requirement